1. What tools and supplies will you need

 Before beginning cleaning, look for holes, deep tears and perforations in your leather seats.
 If you find any, plan on avoiding these areas as you don't want to let liquid get inside the cushioning and flatten them.
 Take care to use much less cleaning solution on these areas so you won't leave residue behind.

 Because leather damages easily, you'll want to use a soft-bristled brush to work in pre-treatments.
 Work in a light circular motion with your brush to help lift dirt without damaging the upholstery.
 Look for brushes with natural horsehair that are about one inch long.
 As you'll need to put much less pressure on the brush, working in the cleaning solution will take longer.
 Avoid using brushes that attach to a drill, as these will put too much pressure on the seats and can damage the leather.

 Although you don't want to let cleaning products dry on cloth upholstery either, it's doubly important not to let that happen on leather.
-Scrubbing the area when dry can scratch the leather, so slowly add the cleaning solution on your cloth and work it into the surface as needed.
+Scrubbing the area when dry can scratch the leather, so slowly add the cleaning solution from spray bottle on your cloth and work it into the surface as needed.